Free Guide

 The Death of Ivan Ilych

-A successful middle-aged judge who followed the elite social standards of his day suffered a freak accident and faces a slow, terrible death.
-His family and friends can’t bear him.
+A successful middle-aged judge suffered a freak accident and faces a slow, terrible death.
+His family and friends aren’t much help.
 His pain, depression, and uncertainty grow.

-His agonies increase.
-A young servant boy shows him pity.
-So does his young son.
-He wonders if things can be made right.
+As his physical and mental agonies increase, a young servant boy shows mercy and cares for him.
+Ivan wonders if things can be made right.

-This short story by Leo Tolstoy, often regarded as one of the greatest novelists of all time, is a shocking read.
-It makes one think seriously about life.
-Am I living as I ought to live?
+This short story by Leo Tolstoy, regarded as one of the greatest novelists, is a shocking read.
+It makes one think seriously and question one’s own life: Am I living as I ought to live?
 Am I deceiving myself?
-Can things be fixed?
+Can what’s wrong be made right before it’s too late?

-Although not widely thought of as such, Leland Ryken considers this book one of the best Christian classics of all time.
-Upper-class high school students could benefit from the read.
-It will help them think about what matters.
+Literature professor Leland Ryken considers this book one of the best Christian classics of all time.
+High school students can benefit from the book.
+It will help them think about what really matters.

 Spoiler alert: